infor-design/enterprise-wc/src/ids-spinbox/README.md

 - `container` the overall spinbox container
 - `input` the spinbox center input
 - `button` increment/decrement buttons
+- `label` the label above the input
+- `validation` the validation message that pops up if any errors exist

 ## Features (With Code Examples)